Hidden Cost of Moving Wood Furniture

 Storage and Use

 Wood’s moisture content is permanently interactive with the surrounding environment.
-As the relative humidity changes, wood absorbs (when RH is high) and releases (when RH is low) moisture, even in furniture.
+As the RH changes, wood absorbs (when RH is high) and releases (when RH is low) moisture, even in furniture.
 Wood processors apply wood moisture meter measurement throughout the lumber production phases.
 Furniture makers (hopefully) use wood at its equilibrium moisture content (EMC).
 Wood loses or gains moisture until the amount it contains is in balance with that in the surrounding atmosphere.
 The amount of moisture at this point of balance is its EMC.
 And this is all before you even acquire the wood piece.

 But as careful as the production process may have been, each new environment creates another moisture content balance concern.
 Storage lockers may be secure, but they need to be climate-controlled in order to preserve the integrity of the wooden items stored in them.
 If not, as an example, your stored furniture’s moisture content can fluctuate according to the RH in the storage locker.
 If the wood gets too dry in storage, cracks or checked finishes, gaps and loose components may result.
 If the wood gets too moist, cupped or curved panels, sticky drawers and warpage may result.